taskfork/random-quran-verse/README.md

 ## Attributions

+This plugin would not be possible with the incredible free APIs out there for the Quran.

 **Al Quran Cloud APIs**

 The Quran verses are retrieved using the [Al Quran Cloud APIs](https://alquran.cloud/api).
 An open-source Quran API made by the [Islamic Network](https://islamic.network/) and respective [contributors](https://alquran.cloud/contributors).

+**spa5k Tafsir API**

+The tafsir commentaries are retrieved from the open-source [spa5k tafsir API](https://github.com/spa5k/tafsir_api).

 ## License